 “Our number one priority is making sure your home investment brings you satisfaction from the first meeting to the moment you move in and for many years to come.”

 Christensen Contracting keeps overhead costs low by subcontracting a team of expert craftsman, many who they have worked with them for over 30 years.
-By subbing out their work, they are able to keep overhead low and pass the savings on to you.When you invest in a Christensen Contractinghome, you are paying for ALL home and no hidden fees.
+By subbing out their work, they are able to pass the savings on to you.When you invest in a Christensen Contractinghome, you are paying for ALL home and no hidden fees.

 Hallmarks of Christensen Homes of Distinction